incredet/HW_Cybersecurity/README.md

 ---

-## How it works
+## How It Works

-1. **Sign**
+1. **RSA Signature (PSS + SHA-256)**
-   - Compute a SHA-256 hash of the image bytes.
+   - We read the raw pixel bytes of the PNG.
-   - Sign that hash with your RSA private key (PSS + SHA-256).

-2. **Encrypt**
-   - Put the signature (and its length + checksum) into a little data block.
-   - Encrypt that block with AES-256-CBC (with random IV).
+   - We compute an RSA-PSS signature over those bytes using SHA-256.
+   - The signature guarantees authenticity and integrity.

+2. **Base64 Encoding & Metadata Embedding**
+   - The binary signature is Base64-encoded to fit into PNG text chunks.
+   - We insert it under the key signature in the PNG’s tEXt metadata.

-3. **Hide**
+3. **Verification**
-   - Turn the encrypted data into bits.
-   - Shuffle pixel order using a seed.
-   - Write each bit into the least significant bit of R, G, or B channels.

-4. **Verify**
-   - Extract the bits (using the same seed).
-   - Decrypt with your AES key.
+   - Read the signature metadata, Base64-decode it.
-   - Check the checksum and verify the RSA signature against the original image.
+   - Recompute the pixel-byte digest and use the RSA public key to verify the PSS signature.
+   - No original file needed—verification works directly on the signed PNG.